KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![Pasted image 20251107174237.png](journal/Pasted%20image%2020251107174237.png)

-## Day 19 - Routing power and ground!
+## Day 19 - Routing power, ground and finishing touches! - 6 Hours

 Next up I have to route power.
 Now I already did route a bit of power in the last screenshot, but it's fine and I'll explain it here.